Sotalol

 A small number of pregnant women taking sotalol have been studied, with no concerns raised that its use causes harm.

-Occasionally, beta blockers used in late pregnancy can affect the baby for a short while after birth (for example, causing low blood sugar).
-The baby may require an extra day or two in hospital following birth to look out for any problems.
+Occasionally, beta blockers used in late pregnancy can affect your baby for a short while after birth (for example, causing low blood sugar).
+Your baby may require an extra day or two in hospital following birth to look out for any problems.
 If these occur, they can be easily treated and usually settle quickly.

 Alternatives

-Are there any alternatives to using sotalol during pregnancy?
+Are there any alternatives to taking sotalol?

 Possibly.
 Other medicines can be used to treat an abnormal heart rhythm.
 You should let your midwife, GP and/or obstetrician know that you are taking sotalol so that it can be reviewed as soon as possible.
+If you have any questions about a medicine that you are offered in pregnancy you should discuss them with your doctor or midwife.

 No treatment

-What if i prefer not to take medicines during pregnancy?
+What if I prefer not to take medicines during pregnancy?

 It is very important to take any medicines prescribed for an abnormal heart rhythm as this can be dangerous to both mother and baby and must be as well-controlled as possible.